nylssoft/MynaAPIServer/README.md

 - Password, a secure online password reader for passwords published with [MynaPasswordManager](https://github.com/nylssoft/MynaPasswordManager)
 - Slideshow, an online picture galery

+See [Portal Server](https://www.stockfleth.eu) for the current version of the portal server.

 ## Setup

 First the project has to be compiled with Visual Studio 2019.